OpenMDAO/POEMs/POEM_004.md

             Derivative of y with respect to y_data
         """
 ```
-This simple standalone function is intended to be used for standard interpolation (including for multidimensional data sets) and for constructing a higher dimension curve from a low dimensional representation, as we use the spline components.
+This simple standalone function is intended to be used for standard interpolation (`StructuredMetaModel`), including for multidimensional data sets, and for constructing a higher dimension curve from a low dimensional representation (`SplineComp`), as we use the spline components.
 This simplicity and flexibility comes at a small cost of some performance, particularly when using the 'b-spline' method, as we aren't pre-computing any values for use in subsequent calls.
 To do so would require independent APIs for standard interpolation and usage as a spline.

 Usage looks like this where we want to compute new y for new x:
 ```
-    y, dy_dx, dy_dx_train, dy_dy_train = interp('akima', x_train, y_train, x)
+    y, dy_dx, dy_dx_train, dy_dy_train = interp('akima', x_input, y_input, x)
 ```

 API Changes From 2.9.1
 ------------------------------------------